cybozu/stylelint-config/README.md

 ## Limitations

-This config doesn't support IE11, so this would suggests CSS syntaxes that IE11 doesn't support.
+This config doesn't support IE11, so this would suggest CSS syntaxes are incompatible with IE11.